CoDe-Neuro/academic-code-neuro/content/authors/oliver-gale-grant/_index.md

 user_groups:
 - Team
 ---
+I am a psychiatrist and neuroscientist focused on understanding how antenatal and early life experiences influence brain development, and subsequent behaviour.
 My undergraduate degree was in medicine at Imperial College London.
 Following this I worked as a general doctor and psychiatrist, before starting my PhD in 2020.
 Since 2024 I am a Clinical Lecturer at the IoPPN, studying the relationship between socio-economic status, brain biology and early life outcomes.